mtmosier/sf-i-voice-companion/weaponGroupConfigurationReference.md

 ***"Wouldn't a simple yes or no do?"***

 Why yes, it would.
-But due to the difficulty in VoiceAttack recognizing such a short input properly, I've added a number of alternative inputs.
+But due to the difficulty in VoiceAttack recognizing such a short input properly, I've added a number of alternatives.
 Hopefully you will never need this, but in case you do here's the list.

 | Input | Alternatives |
 | --- | ---|